-There are also a variety of different similar schemes available, your mortgage advisor will be best place to recommend the most suitable product for your needs.
+There are also a variety of different similar schemes available, your family springboard mortgages advisor will be best place to recommend the most suitable product for your needs.

 What are family springboard mortgages?

-This is a specific product that allows family and friends to help you purchase a property with the help of using savings kept in an account with the lender.
-Deposits are kept in an account, normally for 5 years and the minimum amount is 10% of the property value.
+This is a specific product that allows family and friends to help you purchase a property with the help of using savings kept in an account with the lender. usually, deposits are kept in an account, normally for 5 years and the minimum amount is 10% of the property value.

 How does a family springboard mortgage work?